conda/conda/docs/source/dev-guide/deep-dive-install.md

 Once you have the full URL, fetching actually takes place through `conda.core.subdir_data.SubdirData` objects.
-This object implements caching, authentication, proxies and other things that complicate the simple idea of "just download the file please".
+This object implements caching, authentication, proxies and other things that complicate the simple idea of "just download the file, please".
 Most of the logic is in `SubdirData._load()`, which ends up calling `conda.core.subdir_data.fetch_repodata_remote_request()` to process the request.
 Finally, `SubdirData._process_raw_repodata_str()` does the parsing and loading.